-Operation Notes This intrinsic does not read the advance flag.
+This intrinsic does not read the advance flag.
 It positions the logical record pointer and the physical pointer to the appropriate record.
 When its function is complete, it sets the advance flag to FALSE.

-Condition Codes CCE Request granted.
-CCG Request denied.
-The logical end-of-data or beginning-of-data was encountered during the read.
-CCL Request denied.
-An error occurred.
-Either an I/O error occurred or the key could not be located.

-FREADC Reads a logical record in physical sequence from a KSAM file to the target.
-Syntax I16V I16 LAI 16V lgth:=FREADC(filenum, buffer, length); Functional Return 16-bit signed integer by value (assigned functional lqth return) Returns the length of the information transferred. ■ If lgth is positive, it is a halfword count. • If lgth is negative, it is a byte count. • If lgth is 0, the position is identified, but the data is not returned. filenum 16-bit signed integer by value (required) Parameters Passes the file number of the file to be read in physical record sequence. buffer logical array (required) Returns the transferred record.
-It must be large enough to hold all the information to be read. length 16-bit signed integer by value (required) Passes the number of halfwords or bytes to be transferred.
-If length is positive, it is the length in halfwords; if negative, it is the length in bytes.
-If, zero, no transfer occurs.
-If length is less than the size of the record to be transferred, only the first length halfwords or bytes are transferred from the record.
-If the length is larger than the physical record size, only the physical record length is transferred.
-This intrinsic reads the advance flag and advances to the next record Operation Notes if the flag is set to TRUE.
+FREADC

+Reads a logical record in physical sequence from a KSAM file to the target.

+'''

+I16 I16V LAI 16V

+lgth:=FREADC(filenum, buffer, length);

+'''

+lgth

+16-bit signed integer by value (assigned functional return)

+Returns the length of the information transferred.

+- If lgth is positive, it is a halfword count. - If lgth is negative, it is a byte count. - If lgth is 0, the position is identified, but the data is not returned.

+This intrinsic reads the advance flag and advances to the next record if the flag is set to TRUE.
 It positions only the physical record pointer to the appropriate record.
 Deleted records are skipped.
 When its function is completed, it sets the advance flag to TRUE.

-Condition Codes CCE Request granted.

-CCG Request denied.
-The logical end-of-data was encountered during the read.

-CCL Request denied.
+- CCG Request denied.
+The logical end-of-data was encountered during the read. - CCL Request denied.
 An error occurred.